- How is colorectal cancer treated?

 As with stage IV cancer, surgery or other approaches may be used at some point to relieve symptoms and avoid long-term complications such as bleeding or blockage of the intestines.
 For more on dealing with a recurrence, see our document When Your Cancer Comes Back: Cancer Recurrence.

-These cancers can often be difficult to treat, so you may also want to speak with your doctor about clinical trials of newer treatments you might be eligible for.
+These cancers can often be difficult to treat, so you may also want to ask your doctor if you might be eligible for clinical trials of newer treatments.